Apply by this date to ensure full consideration by the committee.

 • ABT 016 Metal Properties and Fabrication

 All courses with the exception of ABT 101 (3 units) are currently 2 units, with opportunities to revise the curriculum in the future as a part of a proposed agricultural and environmental technology major program, if approved.
 Other courses may need to be taught on a rotational basis.
 Safety and safe practice are of primary importance to the University of California and this position involves teaching courses in which safety is a major consideration.
 The successful candidate will ensure University safety policies are met and instill safety and help build a culture of safety throughout the academic program.

-Review of applications will begin after the initial review date; the position is otherwise open until filled (OTF).
+Review of applications will begin after the review date of November 26, 2019; the position is otherwise open until filled (OTF).
 Interested persons should apply via https://recruit.ucdavis.edu by uploading a curriculum vitae, cover letter, evidence of teaching proficiency (e.g., teaching evaluations and peer review documents, course syllabi, if available), reprints or other examples of scholarly and/or professional attainments, Statement of Teaching, Statement of Engineering/Technology Experience, Statement of Contributions to Diversity, and names and contact information for a minimum of three references.